 How to Obtain Contempt of Court in Your Case

-Your attorney will provide evidence of the violation of the order and the harm it has caused you.
-There are very strict filing requirements involved with paperwork your attorney must file in order for your spouse to be held in contempt of court.
+Your attorney will provide evidence of the order violation and the harm it has caused you.
+There are very strict filing requirements regarding the paperwork your attorney must file in order for your spouse to be held in contempt of court.